 Prehabilitation (pre-hab) is the process of increasing the body’s capacity and movement, allowing the body to maintain a higher threshold for activity.
 By increasing muscular strength and stamina, the body can perform to a higher capacity, while reducing the incidence of new injury.
 Every sport is different, in the same way that every sportsperson has different strengths and weaknesses.
 Certain sports target different muscles groups and are more prone to certain injuries.
 For example, ankle or Achilles injuries are common in netballers, whereas wrist and back injuries are more associated with tennis players.
 Every person is different too.
 Our bodies are not perfect and may be prone to injury re-occurrence like ligament sprains and muscles tears.

-Repetitive movement patterns in sport can place significant strain on the body.
+Repetitive movement patterns in a sport can place significant strain on the body.

-A Pilates pre-hab program not only helps to prevent injury, it can create a routine for faster injury recovery and for preventing the exacerbation of chronic injuries.
+A Pilates pre-hab program not only helps to prevent injury, but also create a routine for faster injury recovery and for preventing the exacerbation of chronic injuries.

 Pilates can even act as a diagnostic tool to help athletes and sports people find areas of weakness to then target.

 Because Pilates exercises challenge specific muscle groups, you may find you have strengths and weaknesses you had not considered before in your chosen sport!
 This can have a wide range of benefits in your sporting performance and general health and wellbeing.